top of page

 Colour Mixing Guide

-Before you start, mix three or four greens so you’re not reaching for the same colour every time.
-This instantly makes your wreath feel more natural and interesting.
+Before you start, mix three or four greens.
+This way, you won’t reach for the same colour every time.
+It instantly makes your wreath feel more natural and interesting.

 Bright Leaf Green

-• Great for fresh leaves and the central holly leaf
+• Mix Sap Green with a touch of Cadmium Yellow.
+This is great for fresh leaves and the central holly leaf.

 Blue-Green